WorldClock.lol

 What is GMT?

 GMT (Greenwich Mean Time) is the mean solar time at the Royal Observatory in Greenwich, London.
-For over a century, it served as the world's time standard before UTC was adopted.
+It served as the world's time standard from 1884 until UTC replaced it in 1972.
+Today, GMT is still used colloquially in the UK and as a timezone label (it's the UK's winter time), but UTC is the actual reference standard.

 How DST Works